jamesmurdza/sandbox/README.md

 systemctl start dokku-daemon
 ```

-The Sandbox platform connects to the Dokku server via SSH, using SSH keys specifically generated for this connection.
-The SSH key is stored on the Sandbox server, and the following environment variables are set in `.env`:
+The GitWit platform connects to the Dokku server via SSH, using SSH keys specifically generated for this connection.
+The SSH key is stored on the GitWit server, and the following environment variables are set in `.env`:

 ```bash
 DOKKU_HOST=